Christian Walker Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to surrender 21 total home runs at a rate of one per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (22 total, one per game).

-- Musgrove makes his first start of the season for the Padres.
+- Darvish makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched.

-- In his last appearance on Friday, Oct.
-21, the 30-year-old righty, started and went 5 2/3 innings against the Philadelphia Phillies.
+- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Arizona Diamondbacks while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.